yoadsn/preview-asr-evals/.clinerules/NEXTJS_15_ASYN_DYN_APIS.md

 # Next.js v15 Dynamic APIs: Now Asynchronous

+BOTTOM LINE: NEXT.JS 15 NEEDS AWAIT TO ACCESS PARAMS (and some other dynamic values)

 ## Key Change Summary

 In Next.js 15, several commonly used APIs have been made **asynchronous** that were previously synchronous: